PCMDI/input4MIPs_CVs/docs/database-views/index.md

   Hence, it contains all information in the database.
   It is much more difficult to navigate than the other views because it contains too much information for most use cases.

+If there is another view that you would find helpful, please feel free to [raise an issue](https://github.com/PCMDI/input4MIPs_CVs/issues/new) to discuss.